“What do I do? How do I do fundraising after hurricanes?”

 If your nonprofit doesn’t serve people with basic needs, you should be very careful about tying in the disaster to your fundraising.
 Don’t jump on the “me too” bandwagon.
 Better to be real and authentic than trying to stretch things too far because you’re trying to tie in the hurricanes.
 If you’re having to try that hard to ask for money, you have a bigger messaging problem!

 Here are some tips for fundraising that might help you as you start raising money following a natural disaster.

-4 tips for raising money after a disaster
+4 tips for raising money after hurricanes and other natural disasters

 1. Be sensitive.
 It’s not a good idea to ask for money while the death toll is still rising.
 Understand that people are suffering and lives may still be at risk, and your donors may frown on an email from you promoting your upcoming event while they’re still feeling the initial shock from the devastation.

 2. Stay focused.
 When you decide to move forward with your fundraising activities, don’t give part of your donations to the disaster victims (unless that’s your mission).
 It dilutes your brand and can confuse people.
 Trust me – they’ve got plenty of opportunities to support nonprofits doing boots-on-the-ground work.
 You don’t need to send money to support recovery efforts.